code-dot-org/code-dot-org/apps/script/aichatCloudWatchDashboard/README.md

 https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards/dashboard/GenAIBenTest

-In order to create or overwrite the existing dashboard, run the following:
+In order to create or overwrite the existing dashboard, run the following from this directory:

 ```
 yarn add @aws-sdk/client-cloudwatch